 initiating a TTLM negotiation (see 35.3.7.2.3 (Negotiation of TTLM)) if the enabled links would match the set of recommended links.

+(#20028) A non-AP MLD that initiates link reconfiguration negotiation after receiving a BTM Request frame recommending a different link set with the currently associated AP MLD, follows the procedure defined in 35.3.6.4 (ML reconfiguration to the ML setup).

 NOTE—A non-AP EHT STA is also an HE STA and therefore has dot11BSSTransitionActivated equal to true (see 11.21.7.1 (BSS transition capability)).